Owillz01/java/README.md

 ## 8. Overloading

-it is the use of multiple versions of a method or constructor within a class.
-Each method/constructors must have a unique signature when using constructor overloading, and there is a need to call a constructor inside another constructor, use the keyword `this` and ensure it's on the first line of the new constructor.
+it is the use of multiple versions of a method with same name or constructor within a class.
+Each method/constructors must have a unique signature when using constructor overloading, and if there is a need to call a constructor inside another constructor, use the keyword `this` and ensure it's on the first line of the new constructor.

     class Machine {
       private String name;